PollyPu23/Hidden-Markov-Based-Black-Litterman-Model/README.md

 - **Figure 8:** In `BlackLitterman_with-Constraint.ipynb`, reproduce this figure by executing cells up to the *Construct a Class for Each Single Period* section.
 - **Figures 9 and 10:** These figures can be reproduced by following the instructions in the *Adjusting the Composition of a Portfolio in Graphing* section of the `BlackLitterman_with-Constraint.ipynb` notebook.

-Certainly!
-Integrating your contribution guide into the document seamlessly complements the overall structure, providing a clear path for others to engage with and improve upon the work.
-Here's how the final section could look in your Markdown document:

 ## Contributing

 Contributions are what make the open-source community an incredibly enriching place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.